 The first trimester brings with it that most famous of all pregnancy symptoms:

 And if you’ve ever had the ‘pleasure’ of suffering through ‘morning’ sickness, you’ll know that the name is a little misleading.
 It can happen at any time of the day or night.
+Or all day and all night.

 Luckily, morning sickness usually settles around the beginning of the second trimester (around 14 weeks.)
 It’s quite common for it to last a bit longer though.
 Or if you have hyperemesis gravidarum (HG), in which case it may last your entire pregnancy.
 (But, HG is a whole ‘nother level – if you think you might have it, please talk to your doctor about it.)